balakreshnan/Samples2021/Synapseworkspace/e2esparkml.md

-# Azure Synapse Analytics - End to End for Automated ML using Azure Machine learning
+# Azure Synapse Analytics - End to End with Synapse Spark for Training

 ## Move Data, Process Data, Train a model using Azure Synapse Analytics Workspace